toobuntu/homebrew-radiola/README.md

 [![radiola](docs/assets/radiola.png)](https://github.com/SokoloffA/radiola)
 -->

-# Radiola Legacy Tap
+# Radiola 8 Legacy Tap

-This tap provides the legacy **Radiola 8** release, the final version that used macOS’ built‑in **AVPlayer** audio engine.
-Newer Radiola versions switched to an FFmpeg-based engine to support more audio formats and address issues with certain streams.
+This tap provides the legacy **Radiola 8** release.

+Radiola 8 was the final release that used macOS’ built‑in **AVPlayer** audio engine.
+Newer Radiola versions switched to an FFmpeg-based engine to support more audio formats and address issues with certain streams, which increased the application’s size and memory usage.

-Radiola 8 remains lightweight and efficient—using roughly **2 MiB** of memory compared to **~27 MiB** for the FFmpeg-based engine.
-If the AVPlayer-based version worked well for your needs, you can install it from this tap.
-It often performed reliably for simple MP3/AAC radio streams.
+Radiola 8 remains useful for playing simple MP3/AAC streams using only macOS’ built-in media frameworks, with slightly lower runtime memory usage (≈ 12–32 MB v. ≈ 27–40 MB as of December 2025).

 Installing Radiola 8 from this tap also prevents it from auto-updating to the newer audio engine.
 If you want to follow ongoing upstream development, install Radiola from its official Homebrew cask instead.

-You can support the project by starring or watching the upstream repository: https://github.com/SokoloffA/radiola

 ## Install